As soon as you become aware that HB has stopped for a claimant you need to contact them to find out why it's stopped.

 ) they will not be able to go back onto HB.

 If they have had a change in circumstances that means they do need to claim Universal Credit*, then it is worth ensuring that they have received their full HB entitlement ie right up to the day before they claimed UC- including any two week run-on (click here

 ) that they may be entitled to.

-If they don't need to claim Universal Credit (and not all changes in circumstances will trigger a new claim - click here
+*NOTE: not all changes in circumstances will trigger a new claim - click here

 - or see our "mapping tool" here